deislabs/mystikos/doc/user-getting-started-docker-c++.md

-It you have an existing docker file for your application running on an Ubuntu-based container, some minor adjustments are needed to run it on an Alpine Linux based container, which happens to be compatible with Open LibOS (they both use MUSL as C-runtime).
+It you have an existing docker file for your application running on an Ubuntu-based container, some minor adjustments are needed to run it on an Alpine Linux based container, which happens to be compatible with Mystikos (they both use MUSL as C-runtime).

 For example, the base image should be changed from maybe `ubuntu:18.04` to `alpine:3.10`.
 Also instead of `apt install <package list>`, we use